Sometimes while writing a LaTeX document, you may want to add a checkmark (✓) to show a correct answer or completed task.

 \end{document}

-Creating a Bold or Heavy Checkmark
+Creating Bold or Heavy Checkmarks

 \documentclass{article}